 Check for internal Leaks

-The first step on how to test a master cylinder for internal leaks is to carry out a close inspection of the surrounding area of the master cylinder.
-That is Check if any fluid leaks are noticeable; it might be along the body of the reservoir or near the opening of the cylinder.
+The first step in testing a master cylinder for internal leaks is to inspect the area around the master cylinder.
+That is: Check for any fluid leaks; they might be along the body of the reservoir or near the opening of the cylinder.
 If that is the case, then you might need to replace the bad master cylinder.
 If you notice the fluid leak along the brake hose leading from the Brake cylinder, then the brake cylinder probably isn’t the problem.

 Flatten the Brakes

-Direct someone to flatten the brake pedal for a while as you monitor the engine.
+Have someone press the brake pedal for a while as you monitor the engine.
 Ensure that the brake pedal goes to the floor totally as you do that.
-If you notice that the level of the fluid in the brake master cylinder starts to drop after coming to an initial stop when the pedal is flattened, then the master cylinder needs to be replaced or looked into.
+If you notice that the fluid level in the brake master cylinder starts to drop after an initial stop when the pedal is flattened, the master cylinder needs to be replaced or investigated.

 On-bench brake master cylinder test.

-This type of test is done on a vice; it is usually carried on new master cylinders, rebuilt ones, or after removing your old master cylinder from your car.
-Tight your master cylinder on vice and use your impact screwdriver or giant screwdriver to apply pressure on the plunger.
-If the plunger is very strong or not movable, it shows that the master cylinder is still good.
-But if the plunger keeps going in, it tells there is an internal leak, or the master cylinder is faulty.
+This type of test is done on a vice; it is usually carried out on new master cylinders, rebuilt ones, or after removing your old master cylinder from your car.
+Tighten your master cylinder in the vice, and use your impact screwdriver or a giant screwdriver to apply pressure to the plunger.
+If the plunger is very strong or immovable, it indicates that the master cylinder is still good.
+But if the plunger keeps going in, it indicates an internal leak or a faulty master cylinder.

 How to bench bleed your brake master cylinder